public-convenience-ltd/toiletmap/content/posts/gender-neutral-toilets-on-the-toilet-map.md

 ![A toilet in a small stone building on a green hillside with blue sea and blue skies behind.](/images/uploads/img_6413.jpeg)

 The Toilet Map has many beautiful gender-neutral toilets listed, having collected data on gender-neutral toilets for the last five years (toilets in general for ten).

+So, the stats:

-Of the 15133 publicly-accessible toilets in our dataset (as of Sept 24), we have information on gender-neutral toilets for 18% of these (2675 toilets).
-Within this data, 54% of toilet locations include a gender-neutral toilet (1447 toilets), and 46% do not (1227 toilets).
+* We list 15133 publicly-accessible toilets (as of Sept 24)
+* we have information on gender-neutral toilets for 18% of these (2675 toilets).

+Within these 2675 loo-cations:

+* 54% include a gender-neutral toilet (1447 toilets)
+*  46% do not (1227 toilets).

 For people relying on gender-neutral toilets, their toilet provision halves.
 By way of comparison, babies have better provision - our data shows 66% of publicly accessible toilets have a baby-changing table, 34% do not.

 Significantly for our project, our data around baby-changing is also much more complete - we have information about baby-changing provision for 45% of our toilets.
 That’s still more than half where we don’t have the info, but it’s much better than our records for gender-neutral provision.
-For four out of five toilets, we just don’t know.
+For 18% - about four out of five toilets - we just don’t know.

 Why?
 It’s partly because we’ve been collecting baby-changing data for twice as long.
 It’s also because a website or map will often say if baby-changing is provided, so the info can be added without visiting every loo.
 Websites don’t say if there’s a gender-neutral toilet.
 For that, we need YOU! - people who visit toilets, know toilets, provide toilets - to add these details and keep building a toilet map that helps so many.

 We try to minimise the amount of data we ask about each toilet, to make it easy for people to add missing loos and keep the map up to date.
 The info we do request focuses on the essentials - the details that will determine whether someone will be able to use this toilet, before they go out of their way to find it.
 Is there a wheelchair-accessible toilet?
 Will we need to pay?
 Is it even open at this time?

 And we decided that ‘is a gender-neutral toilet?’ is important info for people to know about, when searching for a toilet.
 It is a toilet you can use with your child, so you’re not separated, worrying they might have wandered off whilst you’re still stuck in the queue.
-It’s a toilet where you can accompany a friend or family member who may need help because they’re injured, or unwell, or need help understanding the space.
+It’s a toilet where you can accompany a friend or family member to the door or handwashing area, if they need help because they’re injured, or unwell, or cannot understanding the space independently.
 And yes, it’s a toilet you can use without fearing being questioned, harassed or assaulted because of gender-based abuse.

 ![](/images/uploads/8.19_bin_under_shelf.jpg "This toilet at the Wellcome Collection is not just for all genders; it also has a basin, mirror, shelf, hooks, grab rails, disposal bin, good colour contrast and inclusive flush, locks and taps, to meet most people's needs. ")

 But what is a gender-neutral toilet?
 We use this term to mean any standard toilet that can be used by anyone, regardless of gender.
 Unisex is another term.
 We could just say ‘toilet’, because when sex or gender no longer signifies who the toilet is for, that’s all it is.
 We don’t include the (wheelchair-)accessible toilet unless this is the only loo provided and intended for everyone, like in a coffee shop (but we ask ‘is there an accessible toilet?’ separately, which have always been gender-neutral without any problems).
 The gender-neutral toilet may be the only loo, it may be a whole bank of loos, it may be in addition to single-sex toilets.
 We don’t know [^gender-neutral-toilet-note] - but we know that it exists.
 For everyone.